 We've got a new face in the office!
-Beverly Wood, our resident "Super Woman" and Administrator Extraordinaire, is taking a well deserved retirement in June after 15 years of tremendous service to St. Elizabeth.
+Beverly Wood, our resident "Super Woman" and Administrator Extraordinaire, is taking a well deserved retirement effective May 24 after 15 years of tremendous service to St. Elizabeth.
 If you get a chance, stop by the office and congratulate Bev on her retirement and her new grandchild.

-Kathy Camilleri has accepted the job as her replacement.
-Kathy starts full time in June after Bev's retirement.
-But she has been and will be here on Wednesdays and other days, as necessary, until then.
+Kathy Camilleri has accepted the job as Bev's replacement.
+Kathy starts full time on May 27 after Bev's retirement.
+But she has been here on Wednesdays and other days, as necessary, for a while.
 Many of you already know Kathy (centered in picture) as a parishioner and Choir member.
-She organized the very successful St. Elizabeth March for Life trip to Washington, D.C. this year.
+She organized the very successful St. Elizabeth March for Life trip to Washington, D.C. in January of this year.
 She's also well known (she says "better known") as the mother of Michael and Christina (left and right in picture).
 Michael is our seminarian at St. Joseph College Seminary in Charlotte and senior Altar Server here.
 Christina is a Research Assistant working on an Ectopic Pregnancy Research Project for Funding Morality.
 Kathy brings a wealth of experience in both business administration and Catholic Parish life to our Parish.
 She's a great fit!